• Skip to primary navigation

 • Make pesto pasta salad.

-• As a dip for raw vegetables, crackers or bread.
+• It makes a great dip for raw vegetables, crackers or bread.

 • Use it as a sauce on sandwiches, paninis, burgers, pitas, or wraps.